 - Be prepared to discuss your sexual history.

-- Correct diagnosis and treatment.
+- Receive a diagnosis and discuss treatment.

 Don't neglect your sexual health.